suny-downstate-medical-center/netpyne/doc/source/install.rst

 Before installing NetPyNE, please ensure you have the following installed:

-1) Python 2 or 3 (2.7, 3.6 and 3.7 are supported).
-Download from the `official Python website <https://www.python.org/>`_.
-Alternatively, you can download the `Anaconda Distribution <https://www.anaconda.com/distribution/>`_ which also includes several data science and visualization packages.
-If you are using Windows, it is highly recommended that you download the Anaconda distribution.
+1) Python 2 or 3 (2.7, and versions > 3.6 are supported).
+We recommend the package/environment manager `Anaconda <https://www.anaconda.com/distribution/>`_ which comes with Python and many necessary packages already installed.
+Alternatively, installing Python can be handled through the `official Python website <https://www.python.org/>`_.
+If you are using Windows, see the quickstart guides for using `Windows Subsystem Linux <https://jchen6727.github.io/portal/windows/wsl/neuron/netpyne/python/2022/10/31/A-Neurosim-Build-Using-Windows-Subsystem-Linux!.html>`_ (preferred) or using Python through the `Anaconda distribution on Windows <https://jchen6727.github.io/portal/windows/neuron/netpyne/python/2023/04/11/A-Neurosim-Build-On-Windows.html>`_.

 2) The ``pip`` tool for installing Python packages.
 See `pip installation here <https://pip.pypa.io/en/stable/installing/>`_.

 3) The NEURON simulator.
 See NEURON's `installation instructions <http://www.neuron.yale.edu/neuron/download/>`_.
 If you would like to run parallelized simulations, please ensure you install NEURON with MPI support (see also `Quick start guide <https://neuron.yale.edu/ftp/neuron/2019umn/neuron-quickstart.pdf>`_).
-Note: the latest NEURON version can be installed simply via: ``pip install neuron``
+Note for Linux or Mac: the latest NEURON version on Linux or Mac can be installed simply via: ``pip install neuron``.

 N.B.
-Windows users can make use of `Windows Subsystem Linux <https://learn.microsoft.com/en-us/windows/wsl/install>`_.
-Getting started is `relatively simple <https://jchen6727.github.io/portal/wsl/neuron/netpyne/python/2022/10/31/A-Neurosim-Build-Using-Windows-Subsystem-Linux!.html>`_.
+Windows users can make use of `Windows Subsystem Linux <https://learn.microsoft.com/en-us/windows/wsl/install>`_ to recreate a Linux environment.

-N.B.
-Please make sure that all path definitions are included with the installation
+F.A.Q.
+Historically, path definitions have caused issues with running Python, NEURON or NetPyNE.
+Using a path manager helps with resolving this (Anaconda, Miniconda, etc.).
+When installing be careful that all *recommended* path definitions are included with the installation.

 Install the latest released version of NetPyNE via pip (Recommended)
 ------------------------------------------------------

+Linux (or Windows through WSL) or Mac OS:

+From the terminal:

-Linux or Mac OS (from a terminal):  ``pip install netpyne``
+``pip install netpyne``

+Windows

+From Anaconda PowerShell or a user preconfigured terminal:

-Windows (from a terminal): ``python -m pip install netpyne``
+``pip install netpyne``

 Upgrade to the latest released version of NetPyNE via pip
 ------------------------------------------------------

 Use this option if you already have NetPyNE installed and just want to update to the latest version.

+Linux (or Windows through WSL) or Mac OS:

+From the terminal:

-Linux or Mac OS (from a terminal): ``pip install netpyne -U``
+``pip install netpyne -U``

+Windows:

+From Anaconda PowerShell or a user preconfigured terminal:

-Windows (from a terminal): ``python -m pip install -U netpyne``
+``pip install -U netpyne``

 Install the development version of NetPyNE via GitHub and pip